AdobeXD/plugin-samples/xdpegs/5-ui.md

 - [ ] (5.7.3) Checkbox groups should be clearly indicated with layout
 - [ ] (5.7.4) Checkboxes must ***always*** be changeable using their associated label

+## 5.8 Dropdowns

+Dropdowns provide a way for the user to select one item form a list of many using a compact form.

+- [ ] (5.8.1) ***Never*** use dropdowns to trigger additional actions or dismiss dialogs.
+- [ ] (5.8.2) Keep lists short; don't use dropdowns when other controls (like sliders or text fields) would be more appropriate.

+## 5.9 Sliders

+Sliders provide a way for the user to specify a numeric value by indicating the value on a ranged control.

+- [ ] (5.9.1) Use sliders where appropriate.
+If there are only a few options, you might consider using a dropdown instead.
+If the range is very wide, it might be easier for the user if the control was a text field instead.
+- [ ] (5.9.2) Don't use sliders to indicate progress.
+- [ ] (5.9.3) When using sliders, you should provide some other mechanism for input.
+- [ ] (5.9.4) ***Always*** display the slider value in some way, so that the user doesn't have to guess at the value of the slider.

-## 5.8 Images
+## 5.10 Images

 Images should be as crisp as possible for the user’s display.
 The runtime environment will typically try to select the best option if there are “@1x”, “@2x”, “@3x” options available locally, however this does not necessarily apply to remote images.

-- [ ] (5.8.1) Ensure icons are provided in 1x and 2x resolutions (at least)
+- [ ] (5.10.1) Ensure icons are provided in 1x and 2x resolutions (at least)
-- [ ] (5.8.2) Icons for use in action buttons should be 14x14 points.
+- [ ] (5.10.2) Icons for use in action buttons should be 14x14 points.
-- [ ] (5.8.3) Avoid rescaling large images (this can cause poor performance)
+- [ ] (5.10.3) Avoid rescaling large images (this can cause poor performance)
-- [ ] (5.8.4) Avoid using images in lieu of other more suitable widgets
+- [ ] (5.10.4) Avoid using images in lieu of other more suitable widgets

-## 5.9 Widgets
+## 5.11 Links

-This section applies to all widgets in general.
+Links can be used to launch web pages in the user's system browser.

-- [ ] (5.9.1) Don’t try to override the appearance of the default widgets with CSS.
+- [ ] (5.11.1) Don't link to malicious content.
+- [ ] (5.11.2) Prefer secure websites.

-## 5.10 Layout
+## 5.12 Layout

-- [ ] (5.10.1) Don’t rely on the size of the default widgets when creating your layout.
+- [ ] (5.12.1) Don’t rely on the size of the default widgets when creating your layout.
 Instead, your layout should be responsive.
-- [ ] (5.10.2) Don’t assume that a modal dialog will be as wide or high as you expect.
+- [ ] (5.12.2) Don’t assume that a modal dialog will be as wide or high as you expect.
 Design your layout responsively.
-- [ ] (5.10.3) If your layout is complex and takes more than a few milliseconds to build, consider deferring some of the layout until after you show your UI.
+- [ ] (5.12.3) If your layout is complex and takes more than a few milliseconds to build, consider deferring some of the layout until after you show your UI.
-- [ ] (5.10.4) Respect the layout conventions of the platform.
+- [ ] (5.12.4) Respect the layout conventions of the platform.
 On Windows, layout is on a 16px grid.
 On macOS, it is on a 12px grid.
 However, you should refrain from hard-coding these units, as the grid sizes may change in the future.

-## 5.11 Menus
+## 5.13 Menus

-- [ ] (5.11.1) Menu items should be short and succinct.
+- [ ] (5.13.1) Menu items should be short and succinct.
+If menu items are too long, they will be truncated.
-- [ ] (5.11.2) Menu items should use “…” whenever the operation will require additional information from the user.
+- [ ] (5.13.2) Menu items should use “…” whenever the operation will require additional information from the user.
   - Good: “Insert stock photo…” (if a dialog of stock photos will appear, requiring further interaction)
   - Good: “Mirror selection” (no further options required)
   - Bad: “Mirror selection…” (if no further options required)
-- [ ] (5.11.3) Menu items should clearly identify the action.
+- [ ] (5.13.3) Menu items should clearly identify the action.
+- [ ] (5.13.4) When plugins provide multiple actions, consider using submenus.
+- [ ] (5.13.5) Menu items that trigger an action should generally be action-oriented.
+For example:
+  - Good: "Insert stock photo..."
+  - Good: "Export selected artboards..."
+- [ ] (5.13.6) When using submenus, the parent menu should be easily identified with the plugin.

+## 5.14 Onboarding

+- [ ] (5.14.1) Plugins should provide sufficient onboarding guidance for users who may be unfamiliar with the expected use.
+- [ ] (5.14.2) Consider linking to a help or support page in your plugin's error messages.
+- [ ] (5.14.3) Consider using animated GIFs to explain how to use the plugin.
+- [ ] (5.14.4) Consider having an "About" menu item (if your plugin uses submenus or has UI).